bareos/bareos/CONTRIBUTE.md

 ## CONTRIBUTE

-As a free software project, Barbossa is very open to your contributions.
-You don't need developer skills to help, there are several non-coding ways to get involved in a project (code is welcome too, of course!).
+As a free software project, we are very open to your contributions.
+You don't need developer skills to help, there are several ways to get involved into the project.

-### Mailing lists

 ### Localization